 Bone marrow transplantation/stem cell transplantation

-Bone marrow transplantation, also called stem cell transplantation, is most often used as a treatment for recurrent or refractory ALL.
-Occasionally, transplantation may be recommended as part of the initial therapy when the leukemia is associated with very high-risk features.
+Bone marrow/stem cell transplantation is most often used as a treatment for recurrent or refractory ALL.
+Rarely, transplantation may be recommended as part of the initial therapy when leukemia is associated with very high-risk features.

 Physical, emotional, and social effects of cancer